Seven Romanian Castles and Palaces You Shouldn’t Miss

 Visiting hours on www.palatebrancovenesti.ro

-The most visited museum in Romania and by far the most famous castle in the country, Bran Castle is in fact a 14th century medieval fortress built to control the commerce between Transylvania and Southern Romania.
-After hundreds of years, in 1920, the city of Brasov gives the fortress as a gift to Queen Maria as a sign of appreciation for her decisive contribution in making the Great Union of 1918.
-Queen Maria will remodel and modernize this rock fortress, turning it into one of her favorite royal residences.
+The most visited museum in Romania and by far the most famous castle in the country, Bran Castle is, in fact, a 14th-century medieval fortress built to control the commerce between Transylvania and Southern Romania.
+In 1920, after hundreds of years of ownership, the administration of the city of Brasov gave the fortress as a gift to Queen Maria as a sign of appreciation for her decisive contribution in making the Great Union of 1918.
+Queen Maria remodeled and modernized this rock fortress, turning it into one of her favorite royal residences.

 Location: Bran, Brasov County